-Even the most ardent fans may be surprised to learn that fully 45 percent of the major leaguers enshrined in the National Baseball Fall of Fame in Cooperstown played the game in Hot Springs on one occasion or another.
+Even the most ardent fans may be surprised to learn that fully 45 percent of the major leaguers enshrined in the National Baseball Hall of Fame in Cooperstown played the game in Hot Springs on one occasion or another.
 There was a time when several big league teams were based in the Spa City.
 Temporarily, that is, as in spring training.
 In fact, a convincing argument can be made that Hot Springs is the home of modern spring training.

 Here’s how it happened.
 About the time major league baseball celebrated its 10th anniversary, the president of the Chicago White Stockings (forerunners of the Chicago Cubs) decided to send his team south to Hot Springs in advance of the 1886 season.
 His theory was that climbing the local mountains and soaking away their toxins and excess poundage in the thermal waters would give his players a leg up when the season’s competition began.
 Something worked because the White Stockings went on to win the pennant that year.